-David Moyes Childhood Story Plus Untold Biography Facts: Once Threatened to beat up a BBC reporter
+David Moyes Biography – Once Threatened to beat up a BBC reporter:

-Former Everton and Manchester United boss David Moyes has once been fined £30,000 for his “slap” comment towards a female journalist in her interview with him.
+Former Everton and Manchester United boss David Moyes have once been fined £30,000 for his “slap” comment towards a female journalist in her interview with him.

 The Football Association on Friday said he was guilty of “improper and/or threatening remarks” following the match against Burnley.

 Although the interview was over at the time Moyes made his remark, the camera was still running and footage of the incident was published three weeks later by a national newspaper.
 Moyes was contrite about the incident when questioned at a subsequent press conference.